spectman/harrisonparadise/content/resume/index.md

 harrisonparadise@gmail.com

-### Data enthusiast with a strong background in economics, operations, and fulfillment.
+### Data enthusiast with a focus on operations, economics, and optimization.

 # Education

-**B.A. in Economics, California State University Long Beach** (2020-present)
+**B.A. in Economics, California State University Long Beach** (2020-2021)

-- Coursework in economics, mathematics, and business.
+- Coursework in economics, data analysis, and business.
-- Completing via online school at night time.
-- Graduate in Summer 2021

 **A.A. in Economics, West Valley College** (2017-2019)